Blog>Expert Advice>Causes of ceiling cracks and potential repairs

 Sadly, a bowed ceiling crack indicates problematic structural issues.
 This is usually due to water damage, a massive amount of weight on the floor above your ceiling, or your foundation settling badly.
 Bowed cracks tend to appear on bulges down the middle of your ceiling.

-In this case, you’re only option is to call a foundation specialist to diagnose and fix the issue.
+In this case, your only option is to call a foundation specialist to diagnose and fix the issue.

 Straight crack in your ceiling